ansble/monument/docs/websockets.md

 }
 ```

-As an example, let's say that you have recieve:
+As an example, let's say that you recieve:
 ```
 {
     event: 'authorize:user'